lizzzcai/TX1/opencv/README.md

-# buildOpenCVTX1
+# build OpenCV for TX1
 Build and install OpenCV for the NVIDIA Jetson TX1

-These scripts build OpenCV version 3.1 for the Jetson TX1.
+These scripts build OpenCV version 3.1 and 3.2 for the Jetson TX1.

 JetPack gives the option of installing OpenCV4Tegra (OpenCV 2.4) with accelerated CPU functions.
 There are several common packages that have issue with this installation, so here's a recipe for building a OpenCV from source.